 ITS launches 2020 international alumni seminar series

-In light of current global circumstances, a new series of alumni presentations was launched in April that offers a number of webinars hosted by some of our international alumni.
+A new series of alumni presentations was launched in April that offers a number of webinars hosted by some of our international alumni.

 In this new online seminar series we invited some of our international alumni to give presentations on a variety of industry topics, drawing from a range of industry experiences.
 This series was designed to focus on some of our global alumni achievements whilst also re-energising a sense of ITS community in a remote environment..